-- S. Seismicity.
+- Setsmicity.
 Operator shall conduct continuous seismic monitoring during fracking operations. - 1.
-Seismic events greater than 2.0 on Richter scale shall be reported to LGD and to COGCC. - If a seismic event occurs, the County may require cessation of operations immediately and Operator can only resume work once the County is satisfied with the actions taken to reduce the likelihood of further seismicity. - 3.
+Seismic events greater than 2.0 on Richter scale shall be reported to LGD and to COGCC. - 2.
+If a seismic event occurs, the County may require cessation of operations immediately and Operator can only resume work once the County is satisfied with the actions taken to reduce the likelihood of further seismicity. - 3.
 Operations shall be immediately suspended for any seismic event measuring 4.0 or above on the Richter scale.
 Operator may only resume work once the County is satisfied with the actions taken to reduce the likelihood of further seismicity.

-T. Noise.
+I.U.
+Noise.

-- 1. Compliance with Section 12-1000(O) is required at all oil and gas operations and oil and gas facilities. - 2.
+- 1. Compliance with Section 12-1000(O) is required at all oil and gas operations and oil and gas facilities.

+Based on results of ambient noise testing and other site-specific conditions, noise limits and necessary conditions will be assessed on a case-by-case basis. - 2.
 Continuous noise monitoring of any oil and gas facilities and operations meeting the most recent version of the American National Standard Institute's Specification for Sound Level Meters. - 3.
 Use of sound walls and other physical barriers to prevent noise leaving the site. - 4.
-Electrification from the power grid or from renewable sources. - Use of quiet drilling and completion equipment, such as the Quiet Fleet design provided by Liberty Oilfield Services. - For well pads that are not electrically operated, use of quiet design mufflers (also referred to as hospital grade or dual dissipative) or equivalent. - 7.
+Electrification from the power grid or from renewable sources. - 5.
+Use of quiet drilling and completion equipment, such as the Quiet Fleet design provided by Liberty Oilfield Services. - 6.
+For well pads that are not electrically operated, use of quiet design mufflers (also referred to as hospital grade or dual dissipative) or equivalent. - 7.
 Use of electric drill rigs. - 8.
 Tier 4 or better diesel engines, diesel and natural gas co-fired Tier 2 or Tier 3 engines, natural gas fired spark ignition engines, or electric line power for hydraulic fracturing pumps. - 9.
 The use of liquefied natural gas dual fuel hydraulic fracturing pumps. - 10.
 Use of acoustically insulated housing or covers to enclose motors or engines. - 11.
 No pipe unloading or workover operations will occur between 7 p.m and the following 7 a.m.

-U. Odor.
+U.V.Odor.